victory-17/Simple-Crud-System/README.md

 ## Description

 This project is a simple CRUD (Create, Read, Update, Delete) system implemented using HTML, CSS, Bootstrap, and JavaScript.
 It allows users to perform basic CRUD operations on a set of data.
-The project also utilizes the SweetAlert library for enhanced user interaction.
+The project also utilizes the SweetAlert library for enhanced user interaction and uses light and dark themes for a better user experience.

 ### Tecknologies Used